 Michelle started working at the Orthogenic School in 1997 as the Fine Arts teacher.
-In January of 2011, she took on the role of Academic Coordinator.
+In 2011, she took on the role of Academic Coordinator, and in 2017, she transitioned to her current role as Principal.
 Michelle holds a Master of Science in Education in Supervision and Administration from Bank Street College in New York City, as well as a Bachelors of Science in both Studio Art and Art History from Ithaca College.
 She received her teaching certification in Art Education in 1996 from Bank Street College and Parsons School of Design.
 Michelle works at the O-School because she believes passionately in the School’s mission and its ability to provide children with the education and care needed to help them through the challenges that they are facing.
 Each year spent at the O-School only reinforces her belief in the potential of its students and the impact the school can have on their lives.

 Director of Admissions